sandeepnkulkarni/dotnetcore-tutorials/_posts/2020-06-18-create-self-contained-dotnetcore-docker-image.md

 hellodocker        1.0                 0a19597e8d5e        24 hours ago        180 MB
 ```

-If we use smaller docker images like Apline (or for that matter any slim docker image), size will reduce even further.
+If we use smaller docker images like Alpine (or for that matter any slim docker image), size will reduce even further.
 We will look into it in next blog post.

 ## Disabling the Globalization Invariant Mode